 Your Journey and Car Parking

 For those choosing to travel by road, Chester is located within easy reach of major roads such as the M53, M56, M6 and A41.
-The Owners Car Park is located in Saddlery Way (CH1 4LZ), this is near to the current stable yard.
-The car park can only be accessed by Sealand road.
-Please note that there is a one-way system around the City at present so allow plenty of time!
+The Owners & Trainers Car Park is located in Saddlery Way (CH1 4LZ).
+Please be aware you can only approach the Racecourse from an easterly direction via Sealand Road to access the Car Park.

 For those choosing to travel by train or air, Jeannie Chantler will be delighted to arrange free transport from local airports and stations in advance.

 Helicopter landing facilities are available by prior arrangement.
 Please contact our designated Heliport Specialist Service Agent to arrange your flight on 01202 622 049 or firstname.lastname@example.org.
 Please follow the above booking through the PASS system and let Jeannie Chantler (07968 963664 or email@example.com) know your time of arrival so a buggy service can be arranged to collect you from the Helipad.

 The Owners and Trainers Car Park is only a short walk to the Owners and Trainers Reception at the Leverhulme Stand and is clearly marked, however a buggy service will operate for those wishing to ride!
 Buggies will depart from the marked location in the Owners and Trainers Car Park and will also operate after racing.

 Access to the Pre-Parade Ring and Parade Ring will be allowed but only for the race in which you have a runner.